 Bangkok is a fun, crazy and exciting city to visit!
-Chances are you kinda already know this, even if you’ve not visited yet – it’s reputation precedes it, with some of the best things to do in Bangkok being dotted all across the city.
+Chances are you kinda already know this, even if you’ve not visited yet.
+Its reputation precedes it, with some of the best things to do in Bangkok being dotted all across the city.

 1.)
 Grand Palace

-Built in 1782, the Grand Palace is an immense complex that has served as the royal residence for generations.
-If you visit only one sight in Bangkok, it has to be this!
+Built back in 1782, the Grand Palace is an immense complex that has served as the royal residence for generations.
+If you visit only one sight in Bangkok, it has to be this.

 2.)
 Wat Benchamabophit

 As one of the many gorgeous temples in Bangkok, Wat Benchamabophit is really important.
-Not only that, but it’s also one pretty amazing example of) a Buddhist temple.
-It really is gorgeous to see!
+Not only that, but it’s also one pretty amazing example of a Buddhist temple in the city.

 3.)
 Wat Arun

-At the centre of the complex is the Prang tower which is encrusted with porcelain and is bursting with colour and detail.
-To add to this, there is an ordination hall, iconic status, and murals dedicated to King Rama V which are all totally worth seeing.
+At the centre of the complex is the Prang Tower which is encrusted with porcelain.
+Also, there is an ordination hall, iconic status, and murals dedicated to King Rama V which are all totally worth seeing.

 4.)
 Chatuchak Market

-Essentially, take your wallet with you here – you’re gonna wanna get your souvenirs for yourself (or gifts for folks back home) in this market – just remember to haggle!
-(It’s almost a sport here. 😄)
+Essentially, take your wallet with you here!
+You’re gonna wanna get your souvenirs in this market.

 5.)
 Damnoen Saduak Floating Market

-Whilst the Chatuchak Market is vast and expansive, the Damnoen floating market is absolutely unique and offers a totally different market experience.
+Whilst the Chatuchak Market is vast and expansive, the Damnoen floating market in Bangkok is absolutely unique and offers a totally different market experience.

 Riding along in traditional riverboats, you will float past a variety of different stalls selling fresh fruit and veg and other wares.
-The food is simply delicious and the experience is unforgettable – guided tours are available here and will take you to the best spots which can be handy if you’re looking for spots that aren’t too busy with other travellers.
+The food is totally delicious and the experience is epic.

 6.)
 Bangkok National Museum